AnthonySuper/hardwater/README.md

   - 32 bits indicating the index of the chunk, encrypted with the Ion Key
   - 32 bits indicating the length of the chunk data when encrypted
   - Hash of the chunk when encrypted
-- 32 bits indicating the length of some application-specific metadata
+- 32 bits indicating the length of some application-specific metadata in bytes
 - Application-specific metadata
 - 8 bits of reserved space, filled with '\0'
 - An RSA Signature of the preceding data, signed with the *Solution Key*